Q: Where to purchase snowmobile trail permits?

 Quebec drivers aged 16 and 17 must also have a certificate of competence (issued by ConduiPro driving schools).
 Young persons aged 16 and 17 from outside Quebec must have a snowmobile operator's certificate issued by their province or State of residence.

 A driver's licence is only required (and mandatory) for crossing roads (legal road crossings) and driving on portions of trails that use the roadway.
 Young persons with a certificate of competence but no driver's licence must therefore ask an adult with a driver's licence to cross their snowmobiles to the other side of the road.

-Summary: Persons aged 18 years and over can operate a snowmobile without a driver's licence except if they use part of a trail as described above.
+Summary: 18 years old and over can operate a snowmobile without a driver's licence except if they use part of a trail as described above.
 Persons aged 16 and 17 need a certificate of competence to ride on a trail and a driver's licence to cross a public road.
 A "farm tractor class" driver's licence is sufficient.

 There is one exception to the rule for driving without a licence: Drivers who have lost their licence due to impaired driving are not allowed to operate a snowmobile during their probation period.
 This offence falls under the Criminal Code and the federal penalty applies to all motor vehicles, including snowmobiles, quads and boats.

 Lévis (Québec) G7A 1E3